freer4/stackagejs/README.md

 Pick your favorite your frameworks and stack packages to abstract your ORM all the way to your SPA.
 Use this one convention to mix and match front-ends and back-ends however you need.

 ## What will this even do?
+Allow you to access your data models and properties directly in your Single-Page Application, including relationships and complex custom types; then automatically get that data as-needed with no further effort.

-Each back-end package will do two things:
+### Each back-end package will:
 1 provide standardized JS classes describing each model from your choosen ORM, such as field names, types, nullability, constraints, and relationships to other models.
 2 provide standardized controller actions for basic data interaction, setting up a convention-based API from your ORM models.

-Each front-end package will do :
+### Each front-end package will:
 1. Understand the provided JS model classes to automatically interact with the API(s) as-needed.
 Records are accessed through proxy, so there's never a reason to write your own fetch call.
-Access your data properties directly and let stackage worry about how that data gets to your cursor.
 2. Manage front-end data caching.
 Don't ask for data you've already gotten, unless you want to.
 3. Provide optional hooks for receiving live data pushes.

-Planned front-ends:
+### Planned front-ends:
 - stackage-js - vanilla JS holding the majority of front-end functionality
 - stackage-ts - same thing but with TS.
 Might not do this.
 Convince me.
 - stackage-handlebars - might just be the vanilla version?